ccano/cc2223/session7/README.md

 - A function that executes manually.

 Moreover, we can also chain functions, which means a particular function on completion can trigger another function to execute.
 For example, A function for web requests on completion can trigger any scheduled job function.
 This way, the process becomes more autonomous.

-- Open FaaS quickly turn anything into a serverless function that runs on Linux or windows through Docker or Kubernetes.
-Source: Serverless Architecture with OpenFaaS and Java

 List of Function as a Service (FaaS) Service providers on Public Clouds: